...

 Preparing the CNC Machine

 Calibration is vital.
-Regularly check CNC machines to ensure optimal performance.
+Regularly check CNC machining tolerance to ensure optimal performance.
 Maintenance schedules prevent deviations in tight tolerance machining.

 This step includes verifying spindle alignment, tool calibration, and ensuring a temperature-controlled environment.